Mission, Goals and Objectives

 - At least 80% of program interns complete program requirements within 13.5 months (150%

 - Of graduates who seek employment, at least 80% are employed in nutrition and dietetics

 - At least 80% of program graduates take the CDR credentialing exam for dietitian nutritionists

 - The program’s one-year pass rate (graduates who pass the registration exam within

 - 80% of graduates who respond to a survey, will rate themselves as “prepared” or above

-- 80% of employers who respond to a survey on program graduates, will rate Harper graduates as “prepared” or above for entry-level practice.
+- 80% of employers who respond to a survey on program graduates, will rate Harper graduates

-To prepare culturally competent leaders in the nutrition profession.
+To prepare leaders in the nutrition profession to live and work in a diverse world.

-- 80% of graduates who respond to a survey will rate themselves as “prepared” or above to live and work in a diverse world.
+- 80% of graduates who respond to a survey will rate themselves as “prepared” or above

 * Program outcomes data is available upon request